 In the USA, CBD Oils come with and without THC.
 So it’s a little more complicated here.
 Although medical cannabis (with THC) is legal in some states in the USA, all airports are controlled under federal law.
 This means that if, for example, you bought CBD Oil with THC in Colorado, you can’t fly with it.
 That’s because under federal law THC is illegal in the USA.

 However, the good news is that CBD has been removed from the controlled substances list by the DEA so if you’re flying with a THC-free CBD Oil made from hemp, like KLORIS CBD, you aren’t breaking any laws.
 It’s still going to be important that your product clearly states this.
 There’s also a chance that a misinformed officer at the airport doesn’t understand the difference between the two products.
 It won’t land you in jail, but it could slow you down and they may take it off you.

 TAKING CBD ON A PLANE IN ASIA, AFRICA & REST OF WORLD

 Take Thailand for example.
 There have been cases of people getting 5 years in a Thai jail for carrying substances that were legal in their home country, only to find they are a criminal when they land.
 Prescription drugs like Tramadol.
 Thailand has now legalised many CBD products but only those manufactured within Thailand, importation is still prohibited.

-CHECK WITH LOCAL AUTHORITIES BEFORE YOU TAKE CBD ON A PLANE IF YOU’RE NOT SURE
+CHECK WITH LOCAL AUTHORITIES BEFORE YOU TAKE CBD OIL ON A PLANE IF YOU’RE NOT SURE